leeoniya/RgbQuant.js/README.md

 RgbQuant-SMS.js
 -----------
-RgbQuant.js adapted for quantizing images for the Sega Master System hardware *Work in progress*
+RgbQuant.js adapted for quantizing images for the Sega Master System hardware.

+*Work in progress*